Rodney Hogg: Early life and career

+South Australia

+Gary Cosier, who played with Hogg at Northcote, enjoyed a successful career in South Australia.
+In March 1975, Hogg announced he too would leave for Adelaide.
+"I just can't crack it here so I've decided to give it a bash in South Australia," said Hogg.
+"I think the change will improve my bowling.
+I was a bit immature early but I'll eat humble pie and start afresh in Adelaide."
+By that stage he had played around 70 games for Northcote over eight seasons.

-He was not able to break into the Victoria side so he transferred to South Australia where he began his first class career in 1975–76, taking seven wickets in his debut against Victoria.
-South Australia won the Sheffield Shield that summer, although Hogg's contribution was relatively minimal.
+Hogg joined the Prospect District Cricket Club, although he later played for Woodville.
+He was eventually selected in the South Austrralian side and made his first-class debut that summer, taking seven wickets against Victoria.
+South Australia won the Sheffield Shield that season, although Hogg's contribution was relatively minimal.

+Hogg missed the 1976–77 season due to an ankle injury and poor form.
 Loss of players to World Series Cricket in 1977–78 saw Hogg mentioned as a possible test prospect that summer despite his lack of experience.
-He was unable to force his way into the test side – Jeff Thomson, Wayne Clarke, Ian Callen and Alan Hurst were the preferred fast bowlers – but he did take 36 first class wickets at an average of 27 over the summer, including 10–124 for South Australia against Queensland.
+He was unable to force his way into the test side – Jeff Thomson, Wayne Clark, Sam Gannon, Ian Callen and Alan Hurst were the preferred fast bowlers.
+But he did take 36 first-class wickets at an average of 27 over the summer, including 10–124 for South Australia against Queensland.

+World Series Cricket: International Cricketer

-1978–79 Ashes: Test Debut
+1978–79: Test Debut

 At the beginning of the 1978–79 summer, a fast bowling spot opened up in the Australian side when Jeff Thomson told selectors he would no longer be available for international matches.
 Hogg took 4–43 for South Australia against the touring English team and leapt into test contention.
+Bill O'Reilly called him "an outstanding prospect...
+I like the aggressive manner in which he delves into his job and I admire his unusual control of length and direction."

-He was duly picked in the first test.
+Hogg was duly picked in the first test.
 His first class statistics at that stage were 54 wickets at 20.
 Hogg's selection was almost immediately in jeopardy when, in a Shield game against NSW, he had to minimise the amount of bowling due to stomach cramps and an asthma attack.
 However he recovered to take 5–73.

 Hogg had a magnificent first test, top scoring in Australia's first innings with 36, then taking 6–74 in England's first innings.
 However he could not prevent England from comfortably winning the match.

 His figures were even better in the second test, taking 5–65 and 5–67.
 Australia's batting did not support him and England won again.
 Hogg won man of the match.

 Australia's fortunes changed in the third test – the batsmen managed to score some runs, and Hoggs' return of 5–30 and 5–36 helped the team to a 103 run victory.